knpuniversity/rest/knpu/plan.md

 2. Representations are sent in JSON or XML
 3. Submitted data is expected to be application/x-www-form-urlencoded

+- fix the ApiProblem to be a URL that points to some page here

 ##### CHAPTER 16: URL Structures

 - create /programmers/{id}/battles to show the battles for this user